beestertime/beestertime.github.io/_posts/2020-12-05-how-to-show-mean-by-subgroup.md

 ---
 layout: post
 title: "3.
-How to show mean/median by subgroup"
+Stata: How to show mean/median by subgroup"
-comments: true
 description: "How to show mean/median by subgroup"
 keywords: "subgroup"
 ---

-Example: How to show average or median age of all mothers in every year (2000-2014)?
+**Context Example**: How to show average or median age of all mothers in every year (2000-2014)?
+**Code speak**: How to show mean/median by subgroup

 ```stata
 egen n_b11 = count(b11), by(year)